Sally Potter: Career

 In 2020, Potter's drama The Roads Not Taken was released after a world premiere at the Berlin International Film Festival, where it was nominated for the Golden Bear.
-It follows Molly (Elle Fanning) caring for her father, Leo (Javier Bardem), who suffers from early-onset dementia.
+It follows Molly (Elle Fanning) caring for her father, Leo (Javier Bardem), who has early-onset dementia.
 In an interview at Berlinale, Potter described the research process involved in providing an accurate and sensitive portrayal of Leo's illness:Although my brother had a variant of it and I had already done a lot of research into it, I consulted a neurologist to make sure that everything was clinically correct.
 Javier Bardem also did his own research and visited a clinic for people with that particular variant of dementia.
 And he discovered what I knew, that it can take so many different forms and pathways.
 Most people think dementia is Alzheimer's, but Alzheimer's is just one variation of dementia.